h2non/jshashes/README.md

 ## Notes

 * Don't support checksum hash for files on the server-side, only text-based inputs are supported.
-* It has not been planned to include support for more hash algorithms.
+* It has not been planned to include support for more hash algorithms (maybe some in experimental version).
 * The goal is to provide the same JavaScript code in both server and client side, so it isn't planned to improve it in other ways.
 * Only Node.js server-side was tested, so with minimal changes, you can setup `jsHashes` in other server-side JS environment.